Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending: Governing equations of the mixed multiscale problem

 \section{Governing equations of the mixed multiscale problem}

-In this section, the formulation for the mixed elasticity problem is presented.
+In this Section, the formulation for the mixed elasticity problem is presented.
 First, we will introduce definitions and notations related to the domain partitioning of the method and then present the strong and weak formulation for the concurrent multiscale elasticity problem.
-Eventually, we will discretize the governing equations.\\
+Finally, we will present the discretization of the governing equations.\\